undecaf/barcode-detector-polyfill/README.md

 + a [`Blob`](https://developer.mozilla.org/en-US/docs/Web/API/Blob) or a
   [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File) with a content `type` of `image/*`

-The detector processes the `source` in its natural size, making detection results independent of the size rendered by the browser.
+The detector processes the `source` in natural size, making detection results independent of the size rendered by the browser.

 Detected barcodes are stored as an array of objects in `barcodes` since `source` may contain multiple barcodes.